Virgilio Maroso: International career

-At international level, he was capped seven times for the Italian national team between 1945 and 1949, scoring one goal.
+At international level, he was capped seven times for the Italy national team between 1945 and 1949, scoring one goal.
 His debut came on 11 November 1945, in a 4–4 draw against Switzerland.

 Style of play

 A promising and highly talented player, Maroso was a precocious full-back, who is considered to be one of the best Italian players ever in his position, and is even rated by some pundits in the sport to be Italy's greatest left-back ever.
-A fast, powerful, elegant, and technically gifted offensive-minded left-back, who was known for his flair and touch on the ball, Maroso was one of the first ever attacking full-backs in football, and was even capable of playing as a winger due to his ability to get up the flank; although he stood out for his attacking prowess, he was also strong defensively, courtesy of his foot-work and anticipation, and was capable of playing with either foot.
-In addition to his playing ability, he also stood out for his correct behaviour and fair-play on the pitch, and rarely gave away fouls; despite his skill, however, he was also injury-prone.
+A fast, powerful, elegant, and technically gifted offensive-minded left-back, who was known for his flair and touch on the ball, Maroso was one of the first-ever attacking full-backs in football, and was even capable of playing as a winger due to his ability to get up the flank; although he stood out for his attacking prowess, he was also strong defensively, courtesy of his foot-work and anticipation, and was capable of playing with either foot.
+In addition to his playing ability, he also stood out for his correct behaviour and fair play on the pitch, and he rarely gave away fouls; despite his skill, however, he was also injury-prone.

 Death and legacy

 Maroso died with most of the Grande Torino team in the Superga air disaster near Turin, on 4 May 1949.

-The football stadium in his home-town of Marostica is dedicated to him.
+The football stadium in his hometown of Marostica is dedicated to him.